This post is also available in:

 Breakfast is arguably the most important meal of the day.
 It kick-starts your metabolism and helps burn calories throughout the day.
-Whether your goal is weight loss or simply to be healthy, it is imperative to eat breakfast.
+Whether your goal is weight loss or simply to be healthy, it is imperative to eat breakfast – so why not try a Japanese breakfast while living in Japan.

-Traditionally, the Japanese breakfast has four main courses – rice, soup, meat, or fermented soy for protein and pickles for a side dish.
-Here is a look at some of the Japanese breakfast meals you must-try.
+Traditionally, the Japanese breakfast has four dishes – rice, soup, meat, or fermented soy for protein and pickles for a side dish.
+Here is a look at some of the Japanese breakfast dishes you must-try.

 Steamed Rice (Gohan)

-Rice is Japan’s most important crop and this has been cultivated across the country for over 2000 years.
+Rice is Japan’s most important crop and this has been cultivated across the country for over 2,000 years.
 Grains are processed into several different products including, alcohol, vinegar, and flour.
-More importantly, this is the primary staple food of the Japanese diet and with such importance to the Japanese culture.
+More importantly, this is the primary staple food of the Japanese diet that holds great importance to the Japanese culture.
 A bowl of rice is the basis of most Japanese meals.
 Plain steamed rice, either white rice (Hakumai) or brown rice (Genmai), is often the central dish of meals, such as with a Japanese breakfast or set meal (teishoku), in which the other dishes are considered accompaniments to the rice.

 Miso Soup (Miso Shiru)

 Miso is a traditional soup in Japan prepared from a paste of fermented soybeans, miso, and dashi broth.
 A simple version of the soup is lightly garnished with tofu and scallions.
-This is the main item in a Japanese meal, eaten with rice, eggs, fish, and pickles.
-This is the most popular of the morning meal, however, it can be served for lunch and dinner and it’s often with added heavy garnishes.
+It’s often served as the soup portion of a Japanese meal, eaten with rice, eggs, fish, and pickles.
+You’ll find it during Japanese breakfast if you stay in a ryokan and it’s an important part of the morning meal.
+Miso soup makes a great addition to any Japanese meal such as lunch or dinner.

 Fermented Soy Beans (Natto)